cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/THE PERSONAL CYBER RESILIENCE GUIDE/THE PERSONAL CYBER RESILIENCE GUIDE.md

 - When there's eyes on it it gets exploited soon enough
 - Software alternatives
 - [Degoogle your life part 2 removed??? : r/LinusTechTips](https://www.reddit.com/r/LinusTechTips/comments/1f8be8l/degoogle_your_life_part_2_removed/)
+- For headphones, chargers, and things with cables, make sure it's modular so you can replace wiring
+- Learn how to use a search engine effectively
+- Learn how to use AI to learn but not to generate or to be your "God"
+- Learn how to look for alternatives
+- If there's a lot of marketing/ads for it, then it's very possible that's where they put their money.
+The solution/product is likely terrible.
+- If it's free, then you're the product
 -